Mergifyio/mergify/docs/source/actions.rst

 .. note::

-   GitHub does not allow more to request more 15 users or teams for a review.
+   GitHub does not allow to request more 15 users or teams for a review.

 .. _rebase action: